OlofBergvall/CohTorArr/README.md

 5. Compute the values of the equivariant Poincaré polynomial for all conjugacy classes, e.g. "polsa2=many_pols(ca2,ra2,0,len(ca2)-1)".

-There is functionality for computing e.g. the value at a single conjugacy class or computing the Poincaré polynomial for the action extended by {+/-1}.
+There is functionality for computing e.g. the value at a single conjugacy class or computing the Poincaré polynomial for the action extended by {+/-1} (and Z/3Z in "relative_toric.sage").
 More information about this is provided in the comments (you might also want to consult the code for the method "many_pols" in "toric_generate_polynomial.sage").

+The file "relative_toric.sage" is a version of the program which is convenient e.g. for computations with a root system inside a larger root system.